Ebazhanov/linkedin-skill-assessments-quizzes/after-effects/after-effects-quiz.md

 - [ ] Posterize Time
 - [ ] CC Wide Time

 #### Q9.
-An image was created on a transparent background in Photoshop using different dimensions to this After Effects composition.
+An image was created on a transparent background in Photoshop using different dimensions to an After Effects composition.
 Which option was used when importing the PSD file below to place the image at its original scale and position?

 - [ ] Click Import As > Composition.
 - [ ] Click Import As > Footage.